Top 40+ SAP CPI Interview Questions and Answers

 • Use caching and message compression techniques to boost runtime performance and shorten message processing delay.

-74. Could you explain the function of SAP CPI in connecting with SAP Leonardo IoT?
+74. Explain the function of SAP CPI in connecting with SAP Leonardo IoT?

 Ans: